paarthenon/variant/docu/docs/intro.md

 ### Make me a `match()` [(🎻)](https://www.youtube.com/watch?v=jVGNdB6iEeA)

-Variant's match functions allow us to directly express how to handle each scenario.
+Variant's match functions allow us to directly express our response to each scenario.
 We can leverage this case-specific logic to make decisions or to render things differently depending on the value at runtime.

 Let's help our player's **rival** decide on whether or not they want a specific animal as a pet.
 They are allergic to dogs, so dogs are a no-go.
 Cats are nice but the rival can't afford to replace furniture, so the cat has to have a history of good behavior.
 Any snake will do.

 ```twoslash include rivalWantsAnimal
 function rivalWantsAnimal(animal: Animal) {